RisabBiswas/RisabBiswas.github.io/_pages/about.md

   - /about.html
 ---

-I am working as the Principal AI Engineer at [P360](https://www.p360.com/), where I lead the AI team.
+I work on Conversational AI at [P360](https://www.p360.com/).
+I am currently a Principal AI Engineer leading the AI team.
 We are currently building [EdenHelp](https://www.p360.com/edenhelp/).
 I did my post graduation in Data Science and Engineering from Birla Institute of Technology and Science, Pilani, India.
 Previously I was a master's thesis student advised by Dr. [Chaitanya Kaul](https://chaitanya-kaul.github.io/), where I worked on building efficient medical imaging architecture.

 ### Updates